cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
+## Warning: genetic diversity could not be fit on page.
+It will not be
+## plotted.
+Warning: allelic richness could not be fit on page.
+It will not
-## Warning: arbuscular mycorrhizal fungi could not be fit on page.
+## be plotted.
+Warning: biomass allocation could not be fit on page.
 It will
 ## not be plotted.
-Warning: competitive neighbourhood could not be fit on
+Warning: cadmium at wavelength 228nm could not be fit on
 ## page.
 It will not be plotted.
-Warning: Gram-negative bacteria could not be
+Warning: cation exchange capacity could not
-## fit on page.
-It will not be plotted.
-Warning: Gram-positive bacteria could
-## not be fit on page.
-It will not be plotted.
-Warning: tree layer could not
 ## be fit on page.
 It will not be plotted.
-Warning: wind speed could not be
+Warning: coefficient of variation
-## fit on page.
+## could not be fit on page.
 It will not be plotted.
+Warning: digital data
-Warning: wood fibres could not be fit
+## acquisition could not be fit on page.
-## on page.
 It will not be plotted.
-Warning: wood perforation plates could
+Warning:
-## not be fit on page.
+## diversity treatment could not be fit on page.
 It will not be plotted.
-Warning: air temperature could
-## not be fit on page.
+## Warning: dry weight could not be fit on page.
 It will not be plotted.
-Warning: belowground biomass
-## could not be fit on page.
-It will not be plotted.
-Warning: biomass
-## allocation could not be fit on page.
-It will not be plotted.
-Warning:
-## cadmium at wavelength 214nm could not be fit on page.
+## Warning: experimental design could not be fit on page.
 It will not be
 ## plotted.
+Warning: gene diversity could not be fit on page.
+It will not be
+## plotted.
+Warning: geomorphology could not be fit on page.
+It will not be
-Warning: cadmium at wavelength 228nm could not be fit on page.
+## plotted.
+Warning: intraspecific diversity could not be fit on page.
 It
 ## will not be plotted.
-Warning: cation exchange capacity could not be fit on
+Warning: leaf physical resistance could not be fit on
 ## page.
 It will not be plotted.
+Warning: phylogenetic diversity could not be
+## fit on page.
+It will not be plotted.
+Warning: productivity could not be
-Warning: coefficient of variation could not
+## fit on page.
+It will not be plotted.
+Warning: rarefied diversity could not
 ## be fit on page.
 It will not be plotted.
-Warning: digital data acquisition
+Warning: response variable could
-## could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: fresh weight
+Warning: secondary compounds
 ## could not be fit on page.
 It will not be plotted.
-Warning: geomorphology
+Warning: spatial genetic
-## could not be fit on page.
+## structure could not be fit on page.
 It will not be plotted.
-Warning: intraspecific
+Warning:
-## diversity could not be fit on page.
+## standard deviation could not be fit on page.
 It will not be plotted.
-Warning: leaf
-## anatomy could not be fit on page.
-It will not be plotted.
-Warning: leaf
-## physical resistance could not be fit on page.
-It will not be plotted.
-## Warning: phylogenetic diversity could not be fit on page.
+## Warning: trait dissimilarity could not be fit on page.
 It will not be
 ## plotted.
-Warning: productivity could not be fit on page.
-It will not be
-## plotted.
-Warning: rarefied diversity could not be fit on page.
+Warning: wood compression could not be fit on page.
 It will not
 ## be plotted.
+Warning: wood shrinkage could not be fit on page.
+It will not
-Warning: secondary compounds could not be fit on page.
-It will
+## be plotted.
+Warning: wood stretching could not be fit on page.
+It will not
+## be plotted.
+Warning: aeromorphic organic layer could not be fit on page.
-## not be plotted.
-Warning: spatial genetic structure could not be fit on
+## It will not be plotted.
+Warning: basal area increment could not be fit on
 ## page.
 It will not be plotted.
-Warning: species trait could not be fit on
-## page.
-It will not be plotted.
-Warning: standard deviation could not be fit
+Warning: BEF China projects could not be fit
 ## on page.
 It will not be plotted.
-Warning: trait dissimilarity could not be
+Warning: community weighted mean trait
-## fit on page.
-It will not be plotted.
-Warning: wood bending could not be
-## fit on page.
-It will not be plotted.
-Warning: wood compression could not
-## be fit on page.
-It will not be plotted.
-Warning: wood shearing could not
-## be fit on page.
-It will not be plotted.
-Warning: wood shrinkage could not
-## be fit on page.
-It will not be plotted.
-Warning: wood toughness could not
-## be fit on page.
-It will not be plotted.
-Warning: aeromorphic organic layer
 ## could not be fit on page.
 It will not be plotted.
-Warning: basal area
+Warning: crown
-## increment could not be fit on page.
+## projection area could not be fit on page.
 It will not be plotted.
-Warning: BEF
-## China projects could not be fit on page.
-It will not be plotted.
 Warning:
-## body length could not be fit on page.
+## eco-physiologic traits could not be fit on page.
 It will not be plotted.
-Warning:
-## branch water potential could not be fit on page.
-It will not be plotted.
+## Warning: experimental treatment could not be fit on page.
+It will not be
-## Warning: cavity nesting hymenoptera could not be fit on page.
-It will not
+## plotted.
+Warning: genetic autocorrelation could not be fit on page.
+It
-## be plotted.
-Warning: control treatment could not be fit on page.
-It will
+## will not be plotted.
+Warning: human influence could not be fit on page.
+It
-## not be plotted.
-Warning: crown overlap could not be fit on page.
-It will
+## will not be plotted.
+Warning: laboratories could not be fit on page.
+It
-## not be plotted.
-Warning: crown projection area could not be fit on page.
+## will not be plotted.
+Warning: land use history could not be fit on page.
 ## It will not be plotted.
+Warning: matching status could not be fit on page.
+## It will not be plotted.
+Warning: mineralisation could not be fit on page.
-Warning: eco-physiologic traits could not be fit
+## It will not be plotted.
+Warning: mineralization could not be fit on page.
+## It will not be plotted.
+Warning: multi-trophic interactions could not be
-## on page.
+## fit on page.
 It will not be plotted.
-Warning: ecosystem functioning could not
+Warning: nitrogen cycling could not
 ## be fit on page.
 It will not be plotted.
-Warning: Flora of China could not
-## be fit on page.
-It will not be plotted.
-Warning: genetic autocorrelation
+Warning: non-random extinction
 ## could not be fit on page.
 It will not be plotted.
-Warning: land use
+Warning: phylogenetic
-## history could not be fit on page.
+## distinctness could not be fit on page.
 It will not be plotted.
-Warning: leaf
-## longevity could not be fit on page.
-It will not be plotted.
 Warning:
-## litter biomass could not be fit on page.
+## phytophagous insects could not be fit on page.
 It will not be plotted.
-Warning:
-## litter thickness could not be fit on page.
+## Warning: rooting depth could not be fit on page.
 It will not be plotted.
-## Warning: matching status could not be fit on page.
+## Warning: runoff plots could not be fit on page.
 It will not be plotted.
-## Warning: mineralisation could not be fit on page.
+## Warning: slope form could not be fit on page.
 It will not be plotted.
-## Warning: mixed models could not be fit on page.
+## Warning: snag height could not be fit on page.
 It will not be plotted.
+## Warning: specialization could not be fit on page.
+It will not be plotted.
-## Warning: multi-trophic interactions could not be fit on page.
+## Warning: species identity variable could not be fit on page.
 It will not
 ## be plotted.
-Warning: nitrogen cycling could not be fit on page.
-It will
+Warning: temperature could not be fit on page.
+It will not be
-## not be plotted.
-Warning: pesticide could not be fit on page.
+## plotted.
+Warning: vegetation stratum could not be fit on page.
 It will not
 ## be plotted.
+Warning: Weibull distribution could not be fit on page.
+It
-Warning: phylogenetic distinctness could not be fit on page.
+## will not be plotted.
+Warning: wood ground tissue could not be fit on page.
 ## It will not be plotted.
-Warning: phytophagous insects could not be fit on
-## page.
-It will not be plotted.
-Warning: PI meeting could not be fit on
-## page.
-It will not be plotted.
-Warning: predators could not be fit on page.
+Warning: wood mechanics could not be fit on page.
 ## It will not be plotted.
-Warning: research proposals could not be fit on
-## page.
-It will not be plotted.
-Warning: runoff plots could not be fit on
-## page.
-It will not be plotted.
-Warning: simpson diversity could not be fit
-## on page.
-It will not be plotted.
-Warning: snag height could not be fit on
-## page.
-It will not be plotted.
-Warning: specialization could not be fit on
-## page.
-It will not be plotted.
-Warning: wood ground tissue could not be fit
-## on page.
-It will not be plotted.
-Warning: wood porosity could not be fit
+Warning: wood porosity could not be fit on page.
-## on page.
-It will not be plotted.
+## It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)